-Example: You are buying a home for $300,000 and 6 months later there is a lien holder demanding full payment of an unrecorded lien in the amount of $68,000.
+Example: You are buying a home for $300,000 and 6 months later a lienholder is demanding full payment of an unrecorded lien of $68,000.
 Your title insurance will satisfy this amount.

 What does Advantage Title need to get my purchase order started?